Lupus Survival Guide

-One of the most frustrating thing about Lupus is that it is unpredictable.
-Lupus flares can occur any time, without warning.
+One of the most frustrating thing about lupus is that it is unpredictable.
+The disease flares can occur any time, without warning.
 There is no schedule to these flares, or the sudden onset of pain.
 This can throw plans out of whack, making your friends, family and co-workers think that you're not dependable.

 Since this effect of the disease will continue to happen, you must learn to say "no" when people want you to sign up for activities, join groups or make plans in advance.
 This can be very disheartening and depressing for people who are normally active.
 If you continue to say "yes" to everyone, you'll only end up disappointing many of these people.